Vyral/base-template/_posts/2018-06-20-how-firpta-applies-to-foreign-buyers--sellers-in-our-market.md

   Today I am joined by Michael Lwin of Nona Title to discuss FIRPTA and how it affects foreign buyers and sellers in our Orlando market.
 First, what is FIRPTA?
 FIRPTA stands for the Foreign Investment in Real Property Tax Act.
-  What it is, essentially, is a withholding amount that is applied to a transaction when a foreign investor wants to sell a property that they have purchased here in the U.S. to learn more about FIRPTA and how it affects you, watch my latest video.
+  Essentially, FIRPTA stipulates that when a foreign investor sells a property they've previously purchased within the United States, a portion of realized gains from the transaction is to be withheld and sent to the IRS.
+To learn more about FIRPTA and how it may affect you, watch this short video.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Deepak+Gupta/Videos/2018/The+Dee+Team-+FIRPTA.mp4
 pullquote: >-